The best destinations you can visit from the UK without quarantine on either end

 The government also says that any arriving passengers with symptoms of COVID-19 may be required to quarantine, but it will again be “determined by the Health Authorities,” and will come at the expense of the traveller — $100 (about £72) per day.

-Arrivals into the Balearic Islands from the U.K. must present either proof of a negative COVID-19 PCR test or proof of full vaccination for at least 14 days.
+Arrivals into Spain from the U.K. must present either proof of a negative COVID-19 PCR test or proof of full vaccination for at least 14 days.

 With proof of negative PCR test or proof of vaccination, there is no quarantine requirement.

 If you’re looking for guaranteed sunshine and heat, you’re going to get it in spades in Dubai right now.
 You can expect temperatures in the 40s which might be a bit much for the average Brit, but the upside is accommodation is very cheap this time of year so you can absolutely have a five-star trip on a budget.

 The United Arab Emirates was on the U.K.’s dreaded red list for some time but has now moved to the amber list.

 Tourists travelling from the U.K. and arriving in Dubai and Abu Dhabi must have a negative COVID-19 PCR test which was taken no more than 72 hours before departure and present the certificate at check-in.
 In all circumstances, the test must be a COVID-19 PCR swab test.
 Other test results including antibody tests are not accepted.

 All travellers are required to have a TCI Assured Travel Authorisation in order to board their flight to Turks and Caicos.
 The authorisation is free and you’ll need a negative PCR test result taken within five days prior to travel, insurance that covers COVID-19 medical costs and full hospitalisation, doctors’ visits, prescriptions and air ambulance, as well as an online health screening questionnaire in order to get it.